 Do you have a recycling program in your school?
 Have you ever wanted to learn more about how you can reduce waste?
 Start by checking out the EcoKids website!

 Earth911 makes every day earth day!
 Check it out for environmental games, activities, and information.

-Make your own recycled paper!
+Make your own biodegradable planter!
 Find the instructions here.